department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/entrepreneurship-training.md

 [Contact your local VA Small Business Liaison](https://www.va.gov/osdbu/about/contacts.asp).

-Go to a conference or event to talk directly to VA Small Business Liaisons and entrepreneurs.
-[Find a conference or event](https://www.va.gov/osdbu/library/events.asp).
+Go to a conference or event to talk directly to VA Small Business Liaisons and entrepreneurs. <br> [Find a conference or event](https://www.va.gov/osdbu/library/events.asp).